jishi/jishi/index.md

 ## What I'm looking for

 I thrive when I'm tasked with challenges involving complex problems, performance requirements (scalability and optimization) and the need for seeing "the big picture".
-I'm mostly useful in an architect and/or lead developer role.
+I believe I'm mostly useful in an architect and/or lead developer role.
 Even better if the role also requires understanding infrastructure and hosting options, including cost vs velocity gain estimates.

 ## Experience